Stock markets find a floor as Chinese data soothe nerves

 Investors fear the trade conflict between the world's two biggest economies will cause a global recession.
 Bond markets have flashed red and a closely watched U.S. recession indicator reached its highest level since March 2007.

-The MSCI world equity index, which tracks shares in 47 countries, rose 0.25%.
+The MSCI world equity index <.MIWD00000PUS>, which tracks shares in 47 countries, rose 0.25%.
 It remains down more than 3% since the start of August.

 "There's a little bit of calm back in the market at the moment," said Peter Kinsella, global head of FX strategy at UBP.
 "But the ball is very much in Trump's court."